yantrik-patel/Web-Scraping-and-Sentiment-Analysis-of-Food-Reviews/README.md

 After this I have reviewed the odd example like 1 star rated positive review and 5 star rated negative review.

-Finally, I have coded The Transformed Pipeline for the quick and easy way to run the sentiment predictions.
+Finally, I have coded The Transformer Pipeline for the quick and easy way to run the sentiment predictions.